Aubervilliers: Contemporary period

 The construction of the Stade de France (Stadium of France) just north of the commune in 1998 was a stimulating element in the Saint-Denis Plain.
 With its 750 hectares on the outskirts of Paris, The Saint-Denis Plain covers one third of Aubervilliers and extends over Saint-Denis and Saint-Ouen.
-Since the early 2000s this area, which was one of the largest industrial areas in Europe, has been changing and should receive the Campus Condorcet in the late 2010s.
+Since the early 2000s this area, which was one of the largest industrial areas in Europe, has been changing.
+It received the Condorcet Campus in 2019.

 In 2014, the commune has been awarded "two flowers" by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 The Franco-Chinese Friendship Association stated that from November 2015 to August 2016 over 100 ethnic Chinese in Aubervilliers had been robbed.
 49-year old Chaoling Zhang (张朝林 Zhāng Cháolín), beaten in a robbery, died on August 16, 2016.

 Heraldry

 Politics and administration

 Until the law of 10 July 1964 the commune was part of the department of Seine.
 The redistribution of the former departments of Seine and Seine-et-Oise resulted in the commune becoming part of Seine-Saint-Denis after the administrative transfer effective from 1 January 1968.

 Aubervilliers is the only commune of the canton of Aubervilliers, created in 2015.
 It is one of the 9 communes of the arrondissement of Saint-Denis.